 What Does it Cost to Repair?

 This can become a costly repair.
 When your AC freezes over it can lead to a totaled compressor.
 Replacing your compressor could cost as much as a downpayment on a high efficiency model.
 Actually, many people are forced to decide between installing a new system and repairing the old unit.
-If you act quickly and call a NATE-certified technician, you stand a better chance of getting a less expensive emergency.
+If you act quickly and call a ACE-certified technician, you stand a better chance of getting a less expensive emergency.
 Your technician will advise you of the exact cause and how to avoid the issue from happening again.
 If a leak exists (and that is rare, but possible), the leak has to be repaired or the unit will likely freeze again.